sara-nl/clouddocs/NFS.markdown

 Domain = server.world
 ```

-Edit the configuration file `/etc/exports`:
+Edit the configuration file `/etc/exports` and add a line for our export.
+Replace `/export-nfs` with the root you have chosen,
-add a line for each export, replace `10.X.Y.0/255.255.224.0` with your project's private network address and mask
+replace `10.X.Y.0/255.255.224.0` with your project's private network address and mask.

 >
 ```